cjxe/supreme-auto-checkout/README.md

 ### Running the file
 ![console](https://i.ibb.co/1TPn4kR/how-to-use.png)
-1. Enter the "id" of the item you want to purchase.
-2. Enter which shipping configuration you want to use.
+1. Enter which shipping configuration you want to use (i.e  1).
-3. Enter which card configuration oyu want to use.
+2. Enter which card configuration oyu want to use (i.e  1).
+3. Enter category (i.e  Pants).
+4. Enter keywords (i.e  Cargo).
+5. Enter size (i.e L).

 ### To Do List
 - [X] Load [config](https://github.com/cjxe/supreme-auto-checkout/tree/main/data) files into the app.
-- [ ] Use [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to scrape the data from the shop's website.
+- [X] Use ~~[Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)~~ Selenium and JSON to scrape the data from the shop's website.
+- [X] Make a search function which takes a list of words and then looks up in the json data and finds the item.
+- [X] Add size selection.
+- [ ] Accept a list of sizes and iteratively try every size until the bot finds one in stock.
 - [ ] Better error handling (possibly with requests library).
 - [ ] Create a similar bot mainly using Requests instead of Selenium.